 Electrons can also create between different atoms, forming covalent, ionic or metallic bonds.

-They equally move like stable subatomic particles with mass by means of sliding like a slipknot in the classic vacuum or reticular structure of matter or global aether.
+They equally move like stable subatomic particles with mass like a slipknot in the classical vacuum or reticular structure of matter or global aether.

-In these cases, they are free electrons because they are able to leave the space of the atom or molecule.
-From the point of view of Global Mechanics, what has happened is either that the variations of energy of the atomic nucleus provoke changes in the spatial localization of the relaxation points of the transversal torsion of global aether, or that the relaxation is not necessary anymore.
+In these cases, they are free electrons because they can leave the space of the atom or molecule.
+From Global Mechanics, what has happened is either that the variations of the energy of the atomic nucleus provoke changes in the spatial localization of the relaxation points of the transversal torsion of global aether, or that the relaxation is not necessary anymore.

-Likewise, the electron motion in exterior space, or classic vacuum, shows that they have a certain stability, and therefore there must be an energy barrier –minimum of energy– for which the electron breaks up –decays– into photons.
-In addition, it is possible that the more kinetic energy they possess the more stable they will be.
+Likewise, the electron motion in exterior space, or classical vacuum, shows that they have a certain stability, and therefore there must be an energy barrier –minimum of energy– for which the electron breaks up –decays– into photons.
+Also, it is possible that the more kinetic energy they possess, the more stable they will be.